 Leaders Must Learn How to Teach

 “A leader’s primary role is to teach.
 People who work with you don’t have to agree with you, but they have to feel you’re willing to share what you’ve learned.”

 Have you ever had an associate ask you why a task is performed in a certain manner?
 Do you use your retail store audit checklist as a training tool to encourage these types of questions?
 Doesn’t it make sense that you should take the time to explain the purpose or the “why” of the policy?

-When a six-year-old is at the great “why” stage in his or her life, it can sometimes be frustrating to a parent.
-But it is also a great reward to see the proverbial light bulb click on when he or she finally gets a concept.
+When a six-year-old is at the great “why” stage in his or her life, it can be frustrating to a parent.
+But it is also a great reward to see the proverbial light bulb click on when the child finally gets a concept.

 Similar experiences can be found in the world of loss prevention auditing.
 It is more rewarding to train the associates responsible for the work being done and ensuring their success in the future rather than simply identifying problems and not offering solutions.

 By adopting a training mentality, you will not only prevent an issue or reoccurrence in the future, but you will also increase future compliance.
 This will make your job easier by not having to revisit the same issue time and time again.
 Additionally, you are building a relationship with the associates and becoming a leader within your organization.

 If you took management courses in college, you may remember the academic study known as the Hawthorne effect, which was conducted in Chicago in the late 1920s.
 The basic premise of the study was to determine whether changing lighting conditions in a factory would increase production.
 Researchers changed lighting conditions by adding and removing lights and then questioned the workers about their attitudes and preferences towards the various lighting conditions.